 Comprehension Comprehension is understanding what we read ~ the meaning of text.
 We take this very seriously at Shining Readers because our goal is not only to help children become independent readers but also to develop critical thinkers.
 We encourage children to engage in our books by asking questions and making comments.
 Research shows that critical thinkers make more-informed decisions.

-Book Series We offer several series: Tanner, Little Toad, Monkey Man, Woodland Animals, and Diversity.
+Book Series We offer several series: Tanner, Little Toad, Monkey Man, Woodland Animals, Inspire, and Diversity.
 Reading a series helps beginning readers with comprehension and motivation to read because they are already familiar with the book’s layout and characters.
 They want to read more books about their favorite characters and anecdotes.

 Fiction and Non-Fiction Books We offer fiction books for beginning readers and now offer Wild Ponies, the first book in our non-fiction line geared towards second and third graders.
 Our goal is to leave the reader reflecting, long after the book is read.